What You Need to Know About Microsoft 365 Copilot

 - "Write a new planning overview in the style of ABC document that contains the planning timeline from ABC presentation PowerPoint and incorporates the project list in the email from Joe Smith."

 To be clear, Copilot is not calling the public OpenAI service that powers ChatGPT.
-Microsoft 365 Copilot uses its own private instances of the large language models hosted in the Microsoft Cloud.
+Copilot for Microsoft 365 uses its own private instances of the large language models hosted in the Microsoft Cloud.
 Copilot combines LLM, Microsoft Search, and Microsoft Graph.

 Microsoft Search retrieves information from across Microsoft 365 apps to feed the prompts.
-Then, Microsoft Graph adds additional information about the relationships and activities over your organizaiton's data.
+Then, Microsoft Graph adds additional information about the relationships and activities over your organization's data.

 What are the different Copilots?

 Copilot in Word.
-Microsoft 365 Copilot in Word aids in writing, editing, summarizing, and creating content.
+Copilot for Microsoft 365 in Word aids in writing, editing, summarizing, and creating content.
 Given a brief prompt, it can draft an entire document, pulling in information from your organization as needed.
 It can also add content to existing documents, summarize text, and rewrite sections to make them more concise.
-Imagine being able to draft a two-page project proposal based on data from a document and a spreadsheet with just a simple command.
+Imagine being able to draft a two-page project proposal based on data from meeting notes and an Excel spreadsheet with just a simple command.

 Copilot in Excel.
 Copilot in Excel enables you to analyze and explore your data more intuitively.
 Ask Copilot questions about your data set in natural language, and it will reveal correlations, propose what-if scenarios, and suggest new formulas based on your questions.
 For example, you can ask it to give a breakdown of sales by type and channel or model the impact of a variable change on your gross margin.